Rishabh-V/GrpcContextPropagation/README.md

 ## Findings:
 * Grpc.Net.Client based client passes the Trace Context from client to server.
 * No additional code or OTel dependencies are required.
 * OTel has a concept of Baggage.
 This is not transferred by the Grpc.Net.Client out of the box.
-If an application uses Baggage (though it is discouraged to do so) then they can use the OpenTelemetry.GrpcNetClient.Instrumentation library in their application to propagate the context that also includes Baggage.
+If an application uses Baggage (though it is discouraged to do so) then they can use the [OpenTelemetry.Instrumentation.GrpcNetClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.GrpcNetClient) library in their application to propagate the context that also includes Baggage.

 ## Grpc.Net Client logs:
 ```